Nyxa/EsotericaDesign/Umbra The Remnant/Gameplay/Systems/Player/Combat.md

 That is, if the "Attack" button becomes an option to, for example, push a rock, this *may* be indicated during an Equinox sequence.

+>[!info]
-Equinox *may* also depict Intuition helpers, such as indicating that an attack is coming from behind.
+> - Equinox *may* also depict Intuition helpers, such as indicating that an attack is coming from behind.

-Equinox does *not* require a currently active cutscene to trigger.
+> - Equinox does *not* require a currently active cutscene to trigger.
 It may trigger during cutscenes *and* regular gameplay.

 ### Mercy
 Certain enemies do not die upon being defeated.
 They simply go into an immobilized state and trigger **Equinox**.
 If the player chooses *not* to perform the finishing blow, this triggers **Mercy**.